cloudmesh/pi/content/en/tutorial/sdcard-burn-pi-as-burner/index.md

 Now let us install cloudmesh burn, which allows us to burn preconfigured SD Cards for clusters easily.
 Open a new terminal window and run the following command.
-To make the instalation and needed updates to your PI simple, we have provided a one line install script that you can run via curl:
+To make the installation and needed updates to your PI simple, we have provided a one-line install script that you can run via curl:

 ```
 pi@managerpi:~ $ curl -Ls http://cloudmesh.github.io/get/pi | sh -